 Programs Sponsored by Non-collegiate Organizations and the Armed Forces

-SUNY Cortland observes the recommendations of the American Council on Education's Office on Educational Credit and of the University of the State of New York's Program in Non-collegiate Sponsored Instruction in the evaluation of education experiences sponsored by non-collegiate organizations and the military when the content is considered appropriate as transfer credit.
+SUNY Cortland observes the recommendations of the American Council on Education's Office on Educational Credit and of the National College Credit Recommendation Service (the University of the State of New York's Program in Non-collegiate Sponsored Instruction) in the evaluation of education experiences sponsored by non-collegiate organizations and the military when the content is considered appropriate as transfer credit.

 Credit for and/or waiver of courses or programs taken under the auspices of a non-collegiate organization or the armed forces may be granted by the associate dean of the student's major with the consultation of the appropriate department chair.

 Students who decide not to return to Cortland are responsible for notifying Student Registration and Record Services in writing to avoid tuition and fee liability problems and to release seats to fellow students.
-Students who withdraw from the college, or who fail to register, will be required to readmit before being allowed to register.
-If the College is in session, the withdrawal form should be completed with the associate dean.
+Students who withdraw from SUNY Cortland, or who fail to register, will be required to readmit before being allowed to register.
+If the university is in session, the withdrawal form should be completed with the associate dean.
 Failure to do so will delay any refunds the student may be eligible to receive.